Call Identity Guard®

 Identity Guard Browsing Settings

 Next on the punch list was Identity Guard’s lost wallet protection.
 Similar to the title protection, there was nothing to set up here.
 This is simply a service Identity Guard offers to help customers replace important items should their wallet (or purse) go missing.
-Now, it’s been a while since this has happened to us, but we did have a tendency to misplace credit cards in our 20s when we were *ahem* hanging out with friends.
 Figuring out how to cancel and replace everything is a huge headache, but Identity Guard will immediately get one of their representatives on it to replace and restore everything.
-That’s peace of mind, right there.

 Identity Guard Customer Support